micheleangioni/support/README.md

 ## Contribution guidelines

 Pull requests are welcome.
-More unit tests are very welcome.
+More unit tests are welcome as well.
 Breaking changes won't be merged.

 ## License